You Instead

-You Instead (alternate U.S. title Tonight You're Mine) is a 2011 British "Rock 'n' roll romantic comedy" written by Thomas Leveritt and directed by David Mackenzie.
+You Instead (alternate U.S. title Tonight You're Mine) is a 2011 British romantic comedy" written by Thomas Leveritt and directed by David Mackenzie.
 The film stars Luke Treadaway, Natalia Tena, Gavin Mitchell and Alastair Mackenzie.
 Set at T in the Park music festival and shot by Sigma Films, two feuding rock stars are handcuffed together at a festival where they are due to perform.

 Plot

-The story centers around two characters Adam (Luke Treadaway) and Morello (Natalia Tena) who end up handcuffed whilst appearing at T in the Park.
+The story centers around two characters Adam and Morello who end up handcuffed whilst appearing at T in the Park.
 Adam is the lead singer with successful pop group The Make who are booked to perform at popular music festival in Scotland.
 While looking for his manager he happens upon Morello, the lead singer for the all girl punk band The Dirty Pinks.
 The two do not get along and end up arguing, while doing so attracting the attention of a preacher who decides to teach them both a lesson in cooperation and compromise.
 He handcuffs the two together and disposes of the key, leaving the two stuck together until the handcuffs can be removed.
 This also means that the two must perform together, an arrangement that both are unhappy with.
-But over time they both see that they have more in common than first thought and Morello begins to wonder whether she is truly happy with her boyfriend Mark (Alastair Mackenzie).
+But over time they both see that they have more in common than first thought and Morello begins to wonder whether she is truly happy with her boyfriend Mark.